Spanish ship Nuestra Señora de la Santísima Trinidad

-Nuestra Señora de la Santísima Trinidad, nicknamed La Real, was a ship of the line of the Spanish Navy which was the largest warship in the world when launched.
+Nuestra Señora de la Santísima Trinidad ("Our Lady of the Most Holy Trinity"), nicknamed La Real (The Royal), was a ship of the line of the Spanish Navy which was the largest warship in the world when launched.
 She originally mounted 112 guns, which was increased between 1795 and 1796 to 130 guns by closing in the spar deck between the quarterdeck and forecastle.
 In 1802 Santísima Trinidad was further upgraded to 140 guns, including four guns on the poop deck, effectively creating a continuous fourth gundeck, although the extra guns added were relatively small.
 She was the most heavily armed ship in the world when rebuilt, and bore the most guns of any ship of the line outfitted in the Age of Sail.
 Santísima Trinidad was captured by the Royal Navy on 21 October 1805 at the Battle of Trafalgar but was scuttled the next day.